 While the decision to lease or purchase an asset is not new, the accounting and financial reporting implications of the decision are changing.
-The Governmental Accounting Standards Board (GASB) recently issued Statement No. 87, Leases, which outlines new requirements for governmental entities when it comes to lease accounting.
+The Governmental Accounting Standards Board (GASB) issued Statement No. 87, Leases, which outlines new requirements for governmental entities when it comes to lease accounting.
+GASB 87 is effective for fiscal years beginning after June 15, 2021.

 GASB 87 will replace the current operating and capital lease categories with a single model for lease accounting based on the concept that leases are a means to finance the right to use an asset.
 Under the new rules, a lessee will recognize a lease liability and an intangible asset while the lessor will recognize a lease receivable and a deferred inflow of resources.
 However, in order to properly implement this standard, there are some key definitions and concepts to understand first.